A major 9 guitar chords

 A - C# - E - G# - B

-Amaj9 chords consist of the 1st, 3rd, 5th, 7th, and 9th notes of the diatonic root scale of A Major.
+Amaj9 chords consist of the 1st, 3rd, 5th, 7th, and 9th notes of the A Major Scale.

 • Formula: 1 - 3 - 5 - 7 - 9